-To remove the pre-emphasis, remove capacitor C21 and C16.
+To remove the pre-emphasis, remove capacitor Cl6 and C21 on audio processing card A6.
 Place them in a secure place for possible future use.

 To remove the lowpass filtering, cut the stereo generator circuit board foil in two places, at the filter input and output terminals.
 Leave intact a small piece of trace near the actual filter terminals.
 Then install a short jumper wire to route the signal around the filter.
 Be sure to modify both audio channels identically.